lucasherediadv/scr/zet_management/README.md

 ## How to use

-Simply call the script by the name:
+Simply call the script by its name:
 ```
 $ zet
 ```